Skillz23/rust-wallet-key-manager-for-Eclipse/README.md

 # Rust Wallet Key Manager for Eclipse

-This Rust project provides a simple tool for managing private and public keys in Base58 format, commonly used in blockchain applications.
+This Rust project provides a simple tool for managing private and public keys in Base58 format, commonly used for wallets like Backpack wallet.
 It decodes the keys, validates their size, and serializes them into a JSON file for storage.

 ## Features